 Statins effectively lower blood cholesterol, particularly LDL cholesterol.

-If the lipid hypothesis is true, most of the efficacy of statins is due to their cholesterol lowering effects.
+If the lipid hypothesis is correct, most of the efficacy of statins is due to their cholesterol-lowering effects.

 But statins might also work through other mechanisms.